alex-ortega-07/LinkApp/README.md

 1. Clone this repo.
 2. Execute `installer.bat` and follow the steps.
 All Python libraries needed are going to be installed.
 3. A shortcut will be added to your Desktop.
 Execute it.

+## Requirements

+Before installing it, make sure you have Python installed on your machine.